College of Wooster: Libraries

-The College of Wooster Libraries consists of three branches (Andrews Library, The Flo K. Gault Library and The Timken Science Library in Frick Hall) and a music library located at the Scheide Music Center.
+The College of Wooster Libraries consists of three branches (Andrews Library, Flo K. Gault Library, and Timken Science Library) and a music library located at the Scheide Music Center.
 Andrews Library, the largest library in the system, houses more than 850,000 volumes and can accommodate over 500 readers.
 Andrews Library houses the college's Special Collections, media library and the student writing center.
-The Flo K. Gault Library, built as an addition to Andrews Library in 1995, primarily serves as a place for class seniors to work on their Independent Study projects.
-The Gault Library contains carrels devoted to Independent Study for every senior student of the humanities and social sciences.
-The Timken Science Library in Frick Hall (1900, 1998), which is the oldest branch in the system, served as the original academic library for the college from 1900 to 1962.
-After three decades as an art museum, the building reopened as the science library in 1998, with substantial funding from the Timken Foundation of Canton, Ohio, and now primarily serves students in the math and sciences departments.
-The library provides Independent Study carrels for math and science seniors.
+The Timken Science Library in Frick Hall, the oldest branch in the system, served as the original academic library for the college from 1900 to 1962.
+After three decades as an art museum, the building reopened as the science library in 1998.